-Today's approach to conducting road works involves undertaking them at times where traffic volumes are reduced.
+Today's approach to conducting road works involves undertaking them at times when traffic volumes are reduced.
 Typically, this means night hours and across weekends.

 The Taree Asphalt plant's planning consent allows production outside of normal hours when certain conditions are met.
 This includes when the asphalt is needed for (MidCoast) Council or NSW Roads and Maritime Services (RMS) projects which are early starting or late finishing, emergency maintenance, or delayed works due to machinery breakdown.